- Professor and Associate Dean, College of Graduate Studies

 - Weishampel, J. F. 1990.
 Maintaining genetic variation in a one-way, two island model.
 Journal of Wildlife Management 54: 676-682.

 UCF Biology student Matthew Rudolph, 31, always knew he wanted a career that involved animals, but he never envisioned using tiny honeybees to help save the world’s largest land mammal.
-Still, that’s exac...
+Still, that’s exactly what Rudolph ...
 Read more

-Newly published research that started as a high school science project confirms that the density of sea turtle nests on Florida beaches is reduced where artificial lights along the coast deter nesting females....
+Newly published research that started as a high school science project confirms that the density of sea turtle nests on Florida beaches is reduced where artificial lights along the coast deter nesting females.
+But the data also ...
 Read more